Shellfish and Shellfishing

 Links

-Coastal Water Quality Protection in the Massachusetts Coastal Zone
+Coastal Water Quality Program at the Massachusetts Coastal Zone Management Program

 CZM is working with federal and state agencies, local officials, industry representatives, environmentalists, and the public to develop enforceable measures to restore and protect coastal waters from nonpoint source (NPS) pollution, which is currently the number one pollution problem in U.S. coastal waters.
 NPS pollution occurs when contaminants are picked up by rain water and snow melt and carried over land, in groundwater, or through drainage systems to the nearest water body.